During orientation training meetings, your new driver will call or text home and be asked a few questions:

 A proactive retention strategy

 The surveys are sent directly to drivers as text messages that contain a link to complete online.
-If drivers do not respond, our interview team promptly follows up with a phone call to complete the survey as an interview.

 The 7-day survey focuses on driver expectations in critical areas like home time, pay, and quality of equipment.